-EU calls screening of travellers from China 'unjustified'
+EU calls screening of travellers from China unjustified

 - Published